fablabbcn/mdef-docs/docs/2025-26/year-2/mandatory-courses/emergent-technologies/index.md

 ## Syllabus

-The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques, with a focus on electronics and design.
-This program offers a blend of theoretical knowledge and hands-on experience, enabling participants to develop their skills across multiple domains.
+The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques, with a particular focus on electronics and design.
+The course is based on the Fab Academy curriculum, developed by the Center for Bits and Atoms (MIT), and combines its global pedagogical framework with local, hands-on learning.

-By the end of the program, students will have a robust portfolio of projects and a deep understanding of how to integrate technology into their design practices.
+The program offers a balanced blend of theoretical knowledge and practical experience, enabling participants to develop skills across multiple domains of digital fabrication, computational design, and electronics.
+By the end of the course, students will have developed a robust portfolio of projects and gained a deep understanding of how to integrate emerging technologies into their design practice.

 **Keywords: Documentation, Tinkering, Design, Prototyping, Digital fabrication**